 In this condition low or weak gastric fire leads to the formation of Ama in the body.
 Ama is the root cause of all diseases in the body.
 Ama first affects Kapha dosha.
 Later due to the nature of etiological factors, Pitta or Vata dosha may also involve in the pathogenesis of CFS.

 When Vata is the main Dosha involved, all functions that belong to Vatha Dosha in the body also become imbalanced including the nervous systems, sleep, bone tissue etc.

 Gradually Ojus is also affected.
 Ojus is the essence of digested food.
 It provides psychological stability and endurance.
 At the deepest levels of consciousness, Ojus is the material power that the body uses to provide nourishment to higher states of consciousness.

 In other words, Ojus is the subtle glue that cements the body, mind and spirit together, integrating them into a functioning individual.
 When Agni is not working properly, as in this disease, production of Ojus is impaired.

-Ayurvedic medicine treats Chronic Fatigue Syndrome by rectifying the malfunctioning of digestive fire.
+Ayurvedic chronic fatigue syndrome treatment treats the condition by rectifying the malfunctioning of digestive fire.